-Careers in the wildlife industry
+Careers in wildlife industries

-Wildlife jobs in Southern Africa – including positions working with animals and as game rangers, field guides, trails guides, ecologists, nature conservationists – are in high demand.
+Wildlife jobs in Southern Africa, including positions working with animals and as game rangers, field guides, trails guides, ecologists, nature conservationists, are in high demand.
 If you want to promote and protect wildlife and habitats, then you’re well-suited for a career in this industry.

 Many conservation jobs involve working indirectly with animals, such as field guide and trails guide roles.
 If you want to work directly with animals, you might want to work at a wildlife rehabilitation centre, at an animal shelter, or in the field as a veterinarian.
 Whatever your ambition, Bushwise career courses, short courses and online courses prepare participants to enter these industries as world-class candidates.

 We’re a top-rated FGASA field guide training provider in the safari industry and have extremely high graduate success rates.
+We are also unique in the industry by offering an employment guarantee, so you can look confidently towards a career in the industry.

 After you graduate from a Bushwise course, you could be a field guide or safari guide, trails guide, game ranger, park ranger, game warden, conservationist or work directly with animals.
 There is often confusion between some of these jobs, as many of them overlap.
 There are some important distinctions, which we’ve discussed on each linked career page.